tajmone/polygen-docs/docs-src/README.md

 The watch scripts will check for changes in all markdown sources connected to a given language, as well as the CSS files: every time you save a source doc the watch script will launch the conversion script for that language.
 If you're updating the CSS file via the Sass sources, every time the Sass compiler updates the CSS assets the watch script will trigger the conversion scripts again.

-This is very useful, you'll only have to refresh the browser to update the output document and see the changes, without having to rerun any conversion script.
+This is very useful, you'll only have to refresh the browser to update the output document and see the changes, without having to manually re-run any conversion script.

-Furthermore, the watch scripts will also invoke `init.sh`, so you don't need to initialize the working environment before using them (but initialization is local to the watch script, and will be lost when the script exits).

-> **WARNING** — The watch scripts require __multiwatch__, a Node.js tool which is no longer available (see the _[Optional Third-Party Tools]_ section for more details).

 ## Assets and Tools